MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 1. Use the bloom gesture to open the menu.
 1. Attempt to open previously broken apps.
 1. If it still cannot be launched, tap and hold the icon of the broken app and select uninstall.
-1. Re-install these apps from the store.
+1. Reinstall these apps from the store.

 If your device is still unable to load apps, you can sideload a version of the .NET Native Framework and Runtime through the download center by following these steps: